April 4, 2026

 | { type: 'WeakPassword'; reason: string };

-Our createUser
+Our createUser function becomes:

 function createUser(email: string, password: string): Result<User, CreateUserError> {